 Why save 15% on your overhead with a new lease when you could save 25%?
 A construction company came to the Manhattan market, looking for a five-year lease in January.
 They signed a one-year sublet in August instead of at a 40% discount.

 Businesses are also facing a worker shortage in Manhattan, creating even more problems to manage.
-In 2018, the metropolitan area was losing an average of 100 people per day, with most of them moving to Florida.
+In 2018, the metropolitan area was losing 100 people per day, with most of them moving to Florida.
 That figure is closer to 270 per day in 2020.

 It Could Be Five Years for a Complete Recovery

-The companies that are staying in Manhattan aren’t making any long-term decisions, which adds even more fuel to the uncertainty fires.
+The companies staying in Manhattan aren’t making any long-term decisions, which adds even more fuel to the uncertainty fires.

 When NBC Universal and Stroock & Stroock & Lavan extended their leases recently, it was only for a year.
 Most building owners wouldn’t entertain anything less than a three-year lease extension for large tenants during a typical renewal season.